SirBenedick/historic-portfolio-analyzer/README.md

 ###### Idea dump

+- Add: Chip Menu click on name directs to finance page of symbol
 - Improve: Material UI Theming, where is primary etc. defined
 - Add: KeyMetrics Tab for all keymetrics from analytics_js
 - Add timeframe for all data